odapg/LaTeXOutline/README.md

 3. Click on the titles in the LaTeXOutline tab to get to the corresponding place in your LaTeX file.

    Click on a `⌖` sign to take a look at a part of the LaTeX file without moving the caret.
-Use the standard Sublime Text keybinding `ctrl k, ctrl c` (`⌘ k, ⌘ c` on mac) to go back to the original place.
+Use the standard Sublime Text keybinding `ctrl k, ctrl c` (`⌘ k, ⌘ c` on mac) to go back to the original place (or switch tab if it changed).

    Click on a `❐` sign to copy the corresponding label to the clipboard.